t3kt/raytk/docs/_reference/operators/filter/index.md

     - extend
     - stretch
     name: extend
-    summary: Clamps coordinates around an SDF result, which causes their edges to be extended infinitely along each axis.
+    summary: Clamps coordinates around an area, which causes its edges to be extended infinitely along each axis.
     thumb: assets/images/reference/operators/filter/extend_thumb.png
   - name: fieldExpr
     status: beta
+    summary: Modifies field values using a custom expression.
   - name: fieldFunction
     status: beta
+    summary: Modifies the values of a field using various types of math functions, similar to a `Function CHOP`.
   - name: flip
     summary: Flips the input across an axis, either on its own or merged with the original.